WMXPY/Ghoti-CLI/README.md

 ## Dependence

-You might need `typescript` to reduce install time.
+You might need `typescript` installed globally to reduce install time.

 To install typescript